jakemor/jakephp/README.md

 			$user->delete();
 		}

-	// $user->exists() : returns TRUE if a user exists with the key,value pair provided
+	// $user->exists(key, value) : returns TRUE if a user exists with the key,value pair provided
 	// returns TRUE or FALSE
 		if ($user->exists("username", "jakemor")) {
 			echo "user exists";